jmimu/AITD_PakEdit/README.md

 Run the game with the new PAK.

-To be able to re-import compressed files (mandatory for bodies), you have to install Dosbox emulator and set dosbox executable path (if it is not in system's PATH).
+To be able to re-import compressed files (mandatory for bodies), you have to install Dosbox emulator and set dosbox executable path (if it is not in system's PATH) with `Settings>Set Dosbox Path` menu.
-You also have to get PKZip 1.1 executable
+You also have to get PKZip 1.1 executable, and give its path with `Settings>Set PKZip Path` menu.

 Floors are exported in Collada format.
 You can open it with meshlab or blender.